NativeScript/docs-v8/nativescript-core/xml-parser.md

 | `line`   | `number` | The line number.
 The first line is at index 1.        |
 | `column` | `number` | The column number.
 The first character is at index 1. |

-## ParserEvent data
+### ParserEvent data

 Provides information for a parser event.
-The PParserEvent data has the following properties:
+The `ParserEvent` data has the following properties:

 | Name          | Type       | Description                                                                                                                                                       |
 | ------------- | ---------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- |